- Introduction to Animal Science

 Our students acquire the knowledge and skills necessary to manage livestock enterprises, pursue a career with a business or organization that supports the industry including government regulatory agencies, or continue their education in veterinary or graduate school.

 CAFES maintains two laboratory teaching farms.
-Both the Mann Valley Farm and the Campus Farm are heavily utilized for course work by the Animal Science faculty and offer heated indoor space on-site where classes, workshops and contests and conducted.
+Both the Mann Valley Farm and the Campus Farm are heavily utilized for course work by the animal science faculty and offer heated indoor space on-site where classes, workshops and contests and conducted.
 These farms include dairy, beef, swine, sheep, poultry and equine enterprises.

 Valuable practical experience in animal production may be gained by obtaining a job at one of the laboratory farms.
 Students work with dairy, equine, or livestock enterprises supported by work study, student assistant or research funds.
 Opportunities also exist for junior or senior level students to experience a higher level of responsibility by managing the beef, swine or sheep enterprises at the laboratory farms.